 As we begin the new year, you may want to consider installing ground cover for your landscape.
-We provide professional rock and mulch installation services for residential and commercial properties in Gresham, Troutdale, and Happy Valley, OR.
+We provide professional rock and mulch installation services for residential and commercial properties in Troutdale, Happy Valley, and Gresham, OR.

 Deciding between rock and mulch may be a difficult decision to make.
 Our team at J&C Lawn Care recommends incorporating both rock and mulch into your property's different landscape beds.
 This way, you will have a diverse landscape in terms of aesthetic appeal and functionality.
 Learn about four different rock and mulch ground covers you can use in your 2020 Portland landscape.